simh/simh/README.md

     Input character rates reflect the natural character arrival time based on the line speed.

 #### Video Display Capabilities
-Added support for monochrome displays with optional keyboards and mice.
+Added support for monochrome and color displays with optional keyboards and mice.
-The VAXstation QVSS device (VCB01) simulation uses this capability.
+The VAXstation QVSS device (VCB01) and QDSS device (VCB02) simulations use these capabilities.
-Host platforms which have libSDL available can leverage this functionality.
+Host platforms which have libSDL2 available can leverage this functionality.

 #### Asynchronous I/O
     * Disk and Tape I/O can be asynchronous.
 Asynchronous support exists